How to Manage Lighting Structural Assets Part 1 – Setting the Foundation

 Now that you’re more fully aware of the importance of pursuing a structural asset management program, it’s time to make it a priority in your organization.
 This is easier said than done, as there are a lot of other needs competing for your leadership’s attention, especially with regard to facility management.
 And because there are no regulations requiring traditional lighting inspections, they are very often overlooked; more than 90% of companies do not have an adequate structural engineering inspection program in place.

 Keep in mind that just because an electrician does a visual inspection, you cannot just check that box and move on.
 That only offers a false sense of security.
-An electrician’s primary concern and expertise is on the functionality of the unit, not the structural integrity of the asset.
-In all likelihood, this inspector would not possess the training, tools or credentials to uncover the myriad of potential issues not visible to the naked eye.
+An electrician’s primary concern and expertise are on the functionality of the unit, not the structural integrity of the asset.
+In all likelihood, this inspector would not possess the training, tools, or credentials to uncover the myriad of potential issues not visible to the naked eye.

 Your leadership may have also fallen prey to the “chasing the new, shiny penny” condition that is the allure of converting to LED lighting.
-While it’s certainly a worthwhile pursuit with many advantages, placing new lights on top of at-risk poles is the equivalent of building a house on sand.
+While it’s certainly a worthwhile pursuit with many advantages, placing new commercial lights on top of at-risk light poles is the equivalent of building a house on sand.
 Whatever the latest craze in lighting becomes, it’s easy to make lighting technology a priority and lose sight of the structures and assets that make lighting possible.

 While structural asset management may not appear to be a necessity, there’s a lot at risk in maintaining the status quo.
 If you’re constantly in a “repair and replacement” mode, you never have the chance to be proactive with your valuable structures.